-&lt;sup>42 Zahid (2011).
-The influence of Asian monsoon variability on precipitation patterns over Maldives.
-University of Canterbury the cyclone belt, while it is very low in the south.
+83. Cyclone Hazard.
+Cyclone hazard for Maldives is classified as low.
+According to available information, there is a 1% chance of potentially damaging wind speeds for the Maldives in the next 10 years.
+Cyclone hazard risk is highest in Northern Maldives due to the proximity of northern latitudes to the cyclone belt, while it is very low in the south.
 Existing data shows that, in recent years, there has been a few cyclones that caused flooding and damage to households and properties, although damage has not been extensive.
 Analysis of NDMA tropical cyclone storms data for the past 10 years is consistent with these findings, showing that there were a few episodes that did not cause extensive damage.
-These findings are also in line with ADB's cyclonic wind risk analysis, whereby hazard risk is high in the north and central part where Hulhumalé is situated and lowest in the south, as shown in Figure 7.
+These findings are also in line with ADB's cyclonic wind risk analysis, whereby hazard risk is highest in the north and lowest in the south, as shown in Figure 7.